AMReX-Astro/Castro/docs_new/source/CastroVisualization.rst

 Grid Inspection
 ---------------

- also allows for detailed grid inspection.
+yt also allows for detailed grid inspection.
 The index object possesses an array of grids, from which we can select and examine specific ones: